New Zealand Christmas Tree: Metrosideros Growing & Care (Pohutukawa)

 The fast-growing New Zealand Christmas Tree can reach tremendous heights in its native habitat.
 While it’s technically a shrub, the 80-foot height makes it more of a tree.

-When grown in a container, seven to ten feet is the average height.
-The plant produces green foliage and the rounded leaves have a soft, fuzzy coating.
+When grown in a container, 7′ to 10′ feet is the average height.
+The plant produces green foliage, and the rounded leaves have a soft, fuzzy coating.

 Flowering and Fragrance

-To match the green foliage, the Metrosideros excelsa plant produces bright red flowers in the spring and summer.
+To match the green foliage, the Metrosideros excelsa plant produces bright red flowers in the late spring and early summer.

-In the Western hemisphere, the flowers still come in the summer.
-The red blossoms appear in clusters from two to four-inch stamens.
-These clusters often reach up to six inches in diameter.
+In the Western hemisphere, the crimson flowers still come in the summer.
+The red blossoms appear in clusters from 2 to 4-inch stamens.
+These clusters often reach up to 6″ inches in diameter.

 While they don’t produce a scent, they produce a lovely display, making it easy to see why this plant is so popular in its native country.